tournesol-app/tournesol/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at `hello@tournesol.app`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement using the email address `hello -at- tournesol.app`.

 All complaints will be reviewed and investigated promptly and fairly.